goshevs/ifeats/README.md

 ## Imputation Feasibility Testing for Scales

-This repo contains programs that help identify sufficient conditions for successful imputation of scales with mi impute chained.
+The repo contains programs that help identify sufficient conditions for successful imputation of scales with mi impute chained.

-The repo is still a bit messy but we are working on cleaning it up.

-## Contents of this repo

-### Working programs
+### Introduction

-****

-`core-programs.ado` -- core simulation programs that are currently under development
+Working with small samples and scales of multiple items that are subject to moderate missingness is challenging.
+In such settings, imputation could help tackle the missingness problem and avoid loosing observations.
+However, in ultra-wide datasets and small number of observations, chained imputation fails routinely.
+Our goal is to develop a package that would help researchers identify sufficient conditions for succesfull chained imputation.

+### Core simulation program

-The core program here is `ifeats`.
+The core program `ifeats` is located in `ifeats.ado`.
 It has the following syntax:

 ```
-syntax namelist, Nobs(numlist) scales(string) propmiss(string)  ///
+syntax namelist, Nobs(numlist) scales(string) ///
-	       [nwaves(integer) nitems(string) wavemiss(string) ///
+	       [nwaves(integer) nitems(string) tcorr(string) ///
+		    propmiss(string) wavemiss(string) psdtol(real) ///
 		    CORRMatrix(string) MARGinals(string)]
 ```